 Current Vacancies

-We welcome speculative applications and enquiries from people who are interested in working for Blue Coat.
-Please send your enquiries by email to: recruitment@rbcs.org.uk
+We welcome speculative applications and enquiries from people who are interested in working for Reading Blue Coat.
+Please send your enquiries by email to recruitment@rbcs.org.uk.

 The School will process personal data in accordance with the Data Protection laws and its Privacy Notices.
-If you wish to read our privacy notices and how we handle your data please follow this link: https://rbcs.org.uk/privacy-notices/
+If you wish to read our privacy notices and how we handle your data please follow this link.

 Teaching at Reading Blue Coat

-The most important role of every RBCS teacher is to teach the pupils.
-That sounds obvious, but it can be easily forgotten when one is also a tutor attached to a House, running a sports team or musical ensemble, helping with CCF and DofE, organising an activity, dealing with pastoral issues, and also trying to live a life outside the RBCS bubble.
+The most important role of every RBC teacher is to teach the pupils.
+That sounds obvious, but it can be easily forgotten when one is also a tutor attached to a House, running a sports team or musical ensemble, helping with CCF and DofE, organising an activity, dealing with pastoral issues, and also trying to live a life outside the RBC bubble.

-A key aim of RBCS is to encourage growth of intellectual curiosity, creativity and habits of learning, in order to help each and every pupil achieve their full potential.
-This is doubly important when we remember that RBCS pupils are busy in so many ways outside the classroom as part of a co-curricular programme of which we can be justifiably proud.
+A key aim of RBC is to encourage growth of intellectual curiosity, creativity and habits of learning, in order to help each and every pupil achieve their full potential.
+This is doubly important when we remember that RBC pupils are busy in so many ways outside the classroom as part of a co-curricular programme of which we can be justifiably proud.

 A successful independent school is much like a small or medium-sized business, requiring many different professions and occupations to support our pupils and academic staff in delivering the best possible education and life experiences for our pupils.
 Opportunities exist for highly motivated and committed people, usually working in small teams, in the following functions: